-• We encourage you to complete your registration by our early registration deadline (April 10 this year, but usually March 31).
-(A complete registration consists of three things: addressing a set of preliminary "application" questions, submitting an online form, and paying a deposit.)
-On April 11th (usually April 1st), tuition increases \$150 per session.

-- A \$250 non-refundable deposit is due with your registration.
+- We encourage you to complete your registration by our early registration deadline (March 31 most years).
+(A complete registration consists of three things: submitting an online form, paying a deposit, and addressing a set of preliminary "application" questions.)
+After that deadline, tuition increases \$150 per session. - A \$250 non-refundable deposit is due with your registration.
 The balance is due June 1.
 (If it's late, there's a \$35 fee.) \$25 charge for NSF checks. - Coming to two+ sessions?
-We offer a \$100 discount for each additional session (beyond the first). - Sibling discount if your family is sending more than one child to the same session, each sibling after the first can receive \$50 off. - Vermont diversity scholarship for prospective campers of color who cannot otherwise afford camp.
+We offer a \$100 discount for each additional session (beyond the first). - Sibling discount if your family is sending more than one child to the same session, each sibling after the first can receive \$50 off.
+You need to request this discount and if you don't need it, we'll divert those funds where they are needed. - Vermont diversity scholarship for prospective BIPOC campers who cannot otherwise afford camp.
 (For now this is a Vermont-only program.
 We hope to expand to Oregon at some point.)
 Ask us for details. - We have a three-tier tuition scale based on family income.
 This allows us to keep NBTSC as widely accessible as possible while also offering more sustainable pay to our longtime session staff. - Convenient online payment option ~ it's easy to submit tuition through our secure registration portal.
 Or mail us a paper check or money order.
 Or set up a payment plan that deducts monthly from a bank account or credit card.
 (If a bank account, you receive a discount of approximately 2%.) - Tuition includes just about everything: hearty meals, lodging, almost all activities.
-Not included: - Camp T-shirts, which are optional. - Camp hoodies, also optional. - occasional (optional) workshops with an additional materials fee (rare, but it's nice to be prepared) - In Oregon, an optional \$35 day trip to the Oregon Coast - Pickup or dropoff from nearby areas (fees vary depending on location) - If staff drives you to town for personal reasons (including some health reasons), there is generally a fee to cover expenses. - Please read our refund policy carefully to prevent frustration and misunderstanding for everyone.
+Not included: - Camp T-shirts, which are optional. - Camp hoodies, also optional. - occasional (optional) workshops with an additional materials fee (rare, but it's nice to be prepared) - In Oregon, an optional day trip to the Oregon Coast - Pickup or dropoff from nearby areas (fees vary depending on location) - If staff drives you to town for personal reasons (including some health reasons), there is generally a fee to cover expenses. - Please read our refund policy carefully to prevent frustration and misunderstanding for everyone.